AlbinMartinsson/client-cpp/README.md

 It is designed to be installed ass a library.

 ## Prerequisites
-The following Linux packages are prerequisities:
+The following Linux packages are prerequisites:

-> sudo apt install openss, libgnutls28-dev libgnutlsxx28 libssl1.1 libssl1.0-dev libcurl3 libcurl3-gnutls libcurl4-gnutls-dev libcrypto++-dev libcrypto++-utils libcrypto++6 libgpg-error-dev automake texinfo g++ libjson-c-dev
+> sudo apt install openssl, libgnutls28-dev libgnutlsxx28 libssl1.1 libssl1.0-dev libcurl3 libcurl3-gnutls libcurl4-gnutls-dev libcrypto++-dev libcrypto++-utils libcrypto++6 libgpg-error-dev automake texinfo g++ libjson-c-dev jq

 The project uses libmicrohttpd-0.9.59 as well.
 Download, compile and install it from source with HTTPS support: https://ftp.gnu.org/gnu/libmicrohttpd/

-  >tar -xvzf libmicrohttpd-0.9.59.tar.gz
+> tar -xvzf libmicrohttpd-0.9.59.tar.gz

-  >./configure --with-gnutls
+> ./configure --with-gnutls

-  >make
+> make

-  >sudo make install
+> sudo make install

 Create libmicrohttpd.so.12 file in `/usr/lib` or `usr/local/lib` directory (or where the your build path is pointing):

-  >cd /usr/lib
+> cd /usr/lib

-  >sudo ln –s /usr/local/lib/libmicrohttpd.so.12.46.0 libmicrohttpd.so.12
+> sudo ln –s /usr/local/lib/libmicrohttpd.so.12.46.0 libmicrohttpd.so.12

 In a case of missing libcrypto.so:
 > cd /usr/lib
+> sudo ln –s libcrypto.so.1.0.0 /lib/arm-linux-gnueabihf/libcrypt-2.24.so

 ## Installation
 To install de library clone these project.